CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_sessions.md

 ### Usage of “authorization_id”

 When sending a Session, the CPO defines the Authorization it refers to on providing the “authorization_id” property.
-Please refer to paragraph 5.
-[New attribute « authorization_id »](checkup_edits.md).
+Please refer to [New attribute « authorization_id »](integrations_guidelines.md).

 ### Store and forward – PUT Sessions